-180+ programs worldwide provide civilian mental health mobile crisis services.
-These programs respond without the police to people experiencing mental health crises (various forms and severity) in the community.
+220+ programs worldwide provide civilian mental health mobile crisis services.
+These programs respond without the police to people experiencing mental health crises in the community.

-The map below shows where the programs we’ve identified are located.
-Scroll in and around the map, learn about the programs, help us identify more of them, & reach out if you see an error.
-It’ll be updated continuously.
-Click HERE for an Excel list of programs (thanks to Frankie Wunschel at Vera for generating spreadsheets).
+The map below shows where the programs are located.
+Scroll in and around the map, learn about the programs, & help identify more.

 Programs are categorized into 6 types based on their staffing composition: